 Additionally, many medical centers have social workers or case managers who can assist patients with practical concerns, such as financial, travel, and lodging assistance programs.
 If the cost of treatment will be a difficulty, many medical centers have the option to create a monthly payment plan to help you pay for treatment over a period of time.

 A Chordoma Foundation Patient Navigator can also help you find assistance programs to consider.

 The Chordoma Foundation Peer Connect Program is a free, confidential program that matches you with a trained Peer Guide from the chordoma community to help support you throughout your journey with chordoma.
 You can apply to be matched with a Peer Guide for support or to become a Peer Guide and provide support.

 Chordoma Connections is our private, online patient community where individuals affected by chordoma can come together to exchange information, share experiences, and support one another.
 Click here to join Chordoma Connections and connect with others in the community.

-Chordoma Survivors* is a private Facebook group where newly diagnosed patients, chordoma survivors, and family members can connect with others in the chordoma community.
-This group was created by and run by individuals who have personal connections to chordoma.
+Chordoma Support and Survivors is a private Facebook group where newly diagnosed chordoma patients, survivors, and family members can connect with others in a closed/private support and survivors group on Facebook that is hosted by members of the chordoma community.
 This close-knit community exists to help answer questions, share personal experiences, and serve as encouragement throughout your journey with chordoma.
 Email approval from a group moderator is required to protect the privacy of the members.
-Please send an email briefly describing your relationship to chordoma to firstname.lastname@example.org and you will receive a reply from a group administrator.
 Please note: While many members of this Facebook group are involved with the Foundation as volunteers and community advisors, the group is privately run and separate from the Foundation.